ISasiain/Methylation_beta_correction/README.md

        Rscript ../../../../scripts/calculate_purity/purity_estimator.r -c 7 -d ../../../pop_regressions -b ${int} -o ${filename}; done;

 #Creating a plot with all the coverage plots of the samples included into that actual purity interval.
 The purity_coverage function has to eb adapted to get the data to plot.
-Line 129 must be uncommented in order to get the required data.
 cd ~/Methylation/adjustBetas/01_5000_CpG/plots/analyse_overestimation;

 for my_file in $(ls ./data_to_plot/betas_from_*_to_*[0-9].RData);